NickKnobbe/the-least-vexing-cplusplus-course/README.md

 tag, the tag menu is available in the main menu to allow for filtering by tag instead of navigating the tree.

 ## Byte-Sized Lessons
-These lessons are meant to impart some sort of key information per lesson in a small lesson format.
+These lessons are meant to impart some sort of key information on the reader per lesson in a small lesson format.
 They aren't geared for complete beginners, so general knowledge of language-agnostic basics (functions/methods, loops, if/else, integers, floats) is assumed.
 A tactic that helped me learn was to read a lesson a couple times per day.
 At the end of the day, without viewing it, I then quiz myself and try to remember the entire small lesson.